fzi-forschungszentrum-informatik/P3IV/README.md

 While importing external modules, the simulation environment requires to follow a package name scheme.
 This scheme is implemented in `p3iv_modules/src/p3iv_modules/modules.py`.
 That is, a planner package in the workspace, besides inheriting from the metaclass interface, must have a name starting with `planner_`, whereas a prediction package's name must start with `prediction_` prefixes.
 Which module to use as a planner is controlled from `settings.py` file.

+## Utility Functions

+P3IV contains utility functions that are frequently used for motion prediction and planning.
+These functions do not have any dependency to other packages and can be used off-the-shelf.
+These are located inside the package `p3iv_utils`.
+Among others, utility functions implemented consist of
+ * Driver models
+ * Finite difference calculations
+ * Lanelet2 map reader function
+ * Color-print function for console prints
+ * Vehicle rectangle function
+ * Functions to calculate extrema motion

+Apart from the package `p3iv_utils`, there are additional packages whose name start with `p3iv_utils_` prefix.
+They also serve for utility functionalities and have a readme file describing their functionalities.
 ## FAQ

 You can find answers to frequently asked questions below.